 Batman Gambit: In ''Life, The Universe and Everything Hactar takes advantage of his apparent failure to trick the people of Krikkit into destroying the universe to instead plant the real supernova bomb on Arthur and manipulate him into nearly doing so.

-Big Little Man: The G'Gugvuntt and Vl'hurg, who spend thousands of years sending their fleet across space to attack Earth, only to be swallowed by a small dog.
+Big Little Man: The G'Gugvuntt and Vl'hurg species, who spend thousands of years sending a vast space armada for thousands of years across space to attack Earth.
+Due to a difference in scale between the life forms of their respective galaxies, the joint alien fleet descends upon Earth only to be eaten in passing by a small dog.

 Give him the POV Gun and he can make a small army of Vogons collapse from depression, unable to fight.
 Of course, that will not make Marvin himself feel any more significant.

 He does the same thing to the Krikkit robots in Life, The Universe, and Everything when the Masters of Krikkit salvage him and put his massive intellect to work coordinating their military strategy.
 The result was war robots who would go off and sulk and start doing quadratic equations instead of their job.

 They harnessed Marvin's immense intellect to the Central Intelligence Core of the Krikkit War Computer.
 He didn't enjoy it.
 And neither did the Central Intelligence Core of the Krikkit War Computer.

 And earlier in the series he drives a ship AI to suicide just by trying to talk to it.

 Although in the book it says he shared his life view with it which, based on what we know of him, might be disturbingly convincing.

 The same thing happened when he tried to open a bridge.

 In one of the radio series he tortured some bad guys with his autobiography on tape.
 It's quite disturbing.